Medicinal Chemistry and Library Screening

-With a total collection of 1.5 million small molecule compounds available as solid samples and solution/dry film, our screening libraries are instrumental in your hit-finding programs.
+With a total collection of 1.5 million small molecule library compounds available as solid samples and solution/dry film, our compound libraries are instrumental in your hit-finding programs.
 Notably, ca. 20% of this collection is designed to tackle specific targets, pathways, cellular processes or disease areas.
-These so-called focused compound libraries are assembled using available target- and ligand information, actual ‘wet’ biology combined with the most current library design trends including lead-likeness, Fsp3, soluble diversity, blood-brain barrier permeability, medium-/large-size and spiro-heterocycles, fragment-based, amino acid-, b-/g-turn-, peptide- and helix-mimetics, autophagy-, protein-protein interaction modulation and many other concepts.
-For the entire list of custom-built libraries, click on the focused libraries link.
+These so-called focused small molecule libraries are assembled using available target- and ligand information, actual ‘wet’ biology combined with the most current compound library design trends including lead-likeness, Fsp3, soluble diversity, blood-brain barrier permeability, medium-/large-size and spiro-heterocycles, fragment-based, amino acid-, b-/g-turn-, peptide- and helix-mimetics, autophagy-, protein-protein interaction modulation and many other concepts.
+For the entire list of custom-built small molecule libraries, click on the focused compound libraries link.

 ‘Traditional’ fluorescence- and radioactivity-based high-throughput screening (HTS) assays are strategically complimented with the state-of-the art phenotypic and high-content screening platforms.
 The latter is the key technology used at ChemDiv to study stem-cell (iPS/mES) differentiation and autophagy phenomena.
 Additional cellular ‘events’ of interest to our team include endocytosis and receptor recycling.